VictJoh/AST2000Victor/README.md

 > **Disclosure:** This README was written with the help of ChatGPT. **No generative AI was used to create the code, analyses, or figures** in this repository.

 A compact overview of my AST2000 course project work (UiO): orbital mechanics, navigation (stereographic attitude, Doppler/radial‑velocity, trilateration), transfer design, and simple propulsion modeling.
-The goal of this README is to present the repository clearly for **recruiters and hiring managers**.
+The course is designed for two students; I completed it solo.

 ---